Creole Culture Lab

-Creole for Kidz and the History of Zydeco, is an innovative and high quality multicultural performing arts program that has reached over 500,000 K-12 and college students, parents and educators at 100’s of schools, art centers and festivals around the globe!
-It has helped inform and engage student, youth and family audiences in Australia, Mali, Paraguay, Seychelles, Dominican Republic, Russia, Ukraine and all over the United States and Canada.
+Creole for Kidz and the History of Zydeco program, is an innovative and high quality multicultural performing arts program that has reached over 500,000 K-12 and college students, parents and educators at 100’s of schools, art centers and festivals around the globe!
+It has helped inform and engage student, youth and family audiences in Australia, Mali, Paraguay, Seychelles, Dominican Republic, Russia, Ukraine and all over North America.

 Creole for Kidz and the History of Zydeco CD is centered on the history and evolution of this unique American roots genre.
 Zydeco is the traditional, indigenous music of black and mixed race, French speaking Creoles of south Louisiana.
 Period.

-Anyone who is culturally curious and who wants to become more culturally literate, can download our 10 page Creole 4 Kidz! study guide.
+This program, CD and study guide is for anyone of any age who’s culturally curious and who wants to become better informed!
 However, it was originally designed as a tool to help prepare students, parents and educators for the Creole for Kidz! school time and matinee performances.
 Educators can have confidence that the information is accurate and well researched.
 We also used the gold standard, a Kennedy Center template for designing performance materials for young audiences.
 Reaching the K-12 demographic is vital to building cultural literacy and the next audience who has respect and appreciation for music genres that are not popular music.
 As technology hits us with massive amounts of content daily, so much gets lost, diluted and even forgotten: that’s why we are obsessed with history and know how much history matters.

 The companion CD is an expressive collection of stories and original music for the entire family to enjoy together!
 The Creole for Kidz and the History of Zydeco CD from which the live performance was inspired, is narrated by our longtime friend, respected community leader, former state Senator and Opelousas mayor, Donald Cravins.
 The narration tracks offer a rare glimpse into this unique and complex rural culture that has been under represented and misunderstood for years.
 An outspoken advocate for his Creole culture and zydeco music, Don Cravins along with his brother Charles, hosts the longest running zydeco radio show on the air in Lafayette, but heard all over the surrounding rural Creole communities as well as streaming online.